 - Professor Bradley Williams, Associate Head of School, Strategic Development

 A group of professional staff support the School executives and they are:

-The School of Mathematical and Physical Sciences is located on Level 5 in Buildings 4 and 7.
+The School of Mathematical and Physical Sciences is located on Level 5 in Building 4 and Building 7.

 Building 4 (CB04)

 Corner of Thomas St and Harris St